numpy/numpy/doc/source/user/basics.types.rst

 ``long double``; in particular, the 128-bit IEEE quad precision data type (FORTRAN's ``REAL*16``) is not available.

-For efficient memory alignment, ``np.longdouble`` is usually stored padded with zero bits, either to 96 or 128 bits.
+For efficient memory alignment, `numpy.longdouble` is usually stored padded with zero bits, either to 96 or 128 bits.
 Which is more efficient depends on hardware and development environment; typically on 32-bit systems they are padded to 96 bits, while on 64-bit systems they are